-Director, Bard Archaeology Field School; Archaeologist in Residence, Visiting Assistant Professor of Archaeology
+Director, Bard Archaeology Field School; Archaeologist in Residence, Assistant Professor of Anthropology

 Academic Program Affiliation(s): American Studies, Anthropology, Archaeology Field School, Environmental and Urban Studies